wchesley/notebook/Work/WestgateInternalSite.md

   - `WESTGATELIVE` is set for readonly, writes are explicitly denied to this DB from the `PositiveDbContext` perspective.
 Set SQL permissions to also deny write ability from the service account.
     - Service Account name for `WESTGATELIVE` -> WGCAppUser
   - `WestgateWeb` is less restrictive.
 The application service account needs read/write/update/delete access to this database
+  - Granted DB ownership to
     - Service Account name for `WestgateWeb` -> WGCWebUser
 - Dump dev database `WestgateWeb` and restore as new database to WGC-POSDB server.
+- Install .NET 8.0 Hosting bundle from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+  - Look under ASP.NET Core Runtime, the hosting bundle is a windows only installation.
+- Create Service account in Active Directory for application to run under.
+  - Name the account `svc_WestgateWeb`
+  - Create randomized 22 character (minimum) password, with at least
+    - one capitol letter,
+    - one number,
+    - one special character,
+    - no sequentially repeating characters (ie `ii`, `ee`, `33`, `!!`),
+    - no sequentially incrementing characters (ie `1234`, `abc`),
+    - Do not use any word found in the english dictionary.
+    - Be sure to encase special characters in the password when inputting the password into any `.json` file.
+See [this SO post](https://stackoverflow.com/questions/19176024/how-to-escape-special-characters-in-building-a-json-string) for more on escaping special characters in JSON strings.
+  - Do not set the password to expire.
+This password will get changed yearly with the annual SOC audit.
+  - Save the password to ITGlue for Westgate Computers.
+  - Grant the `svc_WestgateWeb` permissions to logon as a service account.
+See [here](https://learn.microsoft.com/en-us/system-center/scsm/enable-service-log-on-sm?view=sc-sm-2022) for a guide.
+- Create SSL certificate for site
+  - Used self-signed certificate instead of AD signed one, there was no option for web/SSL from AD provided templates.
+  - TODO: Distribute SSL cert via GPO

 ### POSITIVE POS DB SQL Connection